deepak-likes-code/fitai/README.md

-# 💪 GymPT: Personalized Fitness
+# 🏋🏻 FitAI: Personalized Fitness

-GymPT is your intelligent guide to personalized fitness, providing tailored workout plans, meal recommendations, and training philosophies based on individual goals and preferences.
+FitAI is your intelligent guide to personalized fitness, providing tailored workout plans, meal recommendations, and training philosophies based on individual goals and preferences.

 ## Features